RebinW/active-directory-domain-services/03-organizational-design/03_ou_level_group_policy.md

 ![Link user policy](screenshots/linkuserpolicy.png)

 ## Verification
+At this stage of the project no users or client devices have been created or joined to the domain yet.
+Because of this it is not possible to fully verify the policies on a domain-joined system.

+Still, the policies can be verified within the Group Policy Management Console.
+The Console confirms that the policies have been successfully created and linked to the correct OU.

+Once domain joined workstations and user accounts are created later in the project, the policies will automatically apply to those objects through OU inheritance.

 ## Results
+Two example GPO were successfully created and linked to the OU structure created earlier in the project.

+The *Workstation Security Baseline* is linked to the Workstation OU and will apply to all devices located within that OU.
+The *User Desktop Policy* is linked to the Users OU and will apply to all users located in that OU and its child OUs.

 ## Lessons Learned
+This lab demonstrates how GPO can be created and linked to OUs in order to enforce configuration settings within specific parts of the directory structure.

+It also shows how policies applied at higher levels of the OU hierarchy automatically apply to child OUs through inheritance.
+This allows admins to enforce consistent configurations across multiple departments or locations without having to configure each one individually.

+Once again, in real organizations many different policies would normally be implemented.
+In this project only a small number of example policies were created in order to demonstrate how OU level policy enforcement works.

 **Note on Hybrid Identity:** The policies configured in this lab apply only to the on-premise environment.
 When users and devices are later synchronized to Entra ID using Entra Connect, these Group Policy settings are not automatically transferred to the cloud.